Maruno17/pokemon-essentials/README.md

 * Everything in the Data/ folder, except for:
   * The Data/Scripts/ folder and everything in there.
   * Scripts.rxdata (a special version that just loads the individual script files).
-* A few files in the main project folder (the three Game.xxx files, and the RGSS dll file).
+* A few files in the main project folder (two of the Game.xxx files, and the RGSS dll file).
 * Temporary files.